-General Permit Requirements for Water Discharges from Concrete Production
+General Permit Requirements to Discharge Water from a Concrete Production Facility

 - If the general permit does not apply, you may need to obtain an individual permit.

-- However, if the general permit does apply, continue with Step 2.
+- If the general permit does apply, continue with Step 2.

 - If your facility has a ranking of "high," "satisfactory," or "inadequate information" continue to Step 3.

-- If the compliance history ranking is "unsatisfactory," then your facility is not eligible for coverage under a general permit.
+- If the ranking is "unsatisfactory," your facility is not eligible for coverage under a general permit.
 You must apply for an individual permit instead.

 - Complete and submit the Discharge Monitoring Report Form (3320-1), as required.

-- Submit a Notice of Change (NOC) if the owner or operator becomes aware that it failed to submit any relevant facts, submitted incorrect information in an NOI or previously submitted information has changed.
+- Submit a Notice of Change (NOC) if you failed to submit any relevant facts, submitted incorrect information in an NOI or if any previously submitted information has changed.

 - Submit a Notice of Termination (NOT) when all discharges authorized by the permit are eliminated, completed, or if the operator or owner changes.